Megatrends and the transition from a managed to an entrepreneurial economy in Europe

 By Axel Marx and Ward Munters (KUL):

-The term ‘megatrends’ was coined by John Naisbitt, in his 1982 book of the same name, to describe a number of large, society-ey-megatrends-2015-6wide changes professedly taking place around the world.
+The term ‘megatrends’ was coined by John Naisbitt, in his 1982 book of the same name, to describe a number of large, society-wide changes professedly taking place around the world.
 Since, the term has been used in futures and foresight research, trend analysis and other domains.
 It was entered into the Oxford English Dictionary in 2001 under ‘mega-‘ as “an important shift in the progress of a society or of any particular field or activity; any major movement”.
 Megatrends analysis typically focuses on patterns of change within social, political, institutional, environmental, commercial or other such societal spheres.
 In this way, foreseeable megatrends can act as a foundational touchstone to formulate scenarios of future developments that will have a considerable impact on how institutions will evolve.

 More specifically, within the FIRES-project, our study of megatrends aims to bridge the divide between history and the future by connecting historical analyses with an envisioned future.
 This is an important step because regional or global future trends can interact with and affect the effectiveness of forward-looking reform proposals towards a more entrepreneurial and innovative Europe.
 To achieve a clear picture of the many challenges and opportunities that await, our research will progress in three stages.